 - some vitamin supplements such as those containing iron

 - regularly not taking the time to evacuate

-- cutting out food allergens like dairy and wheat and other gluten grains
+- Eliminating food allergens like dairy, wheat and other glutinous grains

-There is a correlation between constipation and the formation of gallstones according to studies.
+According to studies, there is a definite correlation between constipation and gallstones.
 Constipation or "slow intestinal transit" time is associated with the formation of gallstones.
 A slow metabolism, such as caused by a hypothyroid, simply slows down all bodily processes from the movement of bile to the movement of bowels.
 It can even slow down thinking processes.
 A diet of refined foods (such as flour, bread, pasta and white sugar) has been shown to contribute to both of these conditions as has a sedentary lifestyle.